ericmann/picturefill.js.wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Wordpress plugin to use picturefill.js to load responsive/retina images with the new HTML5 picture/srcset/sizes spec.
+A WordPress plugin to use picturefill.js to load responsive/retina images with the new HTML5 picture/srcset/sizes spec.

 == Description ==